JobinJohn24/Comparitive-Guanine-Cytosine-Content/README.md

 ## Data Analysis and Visualization
 ### Data Preparation
-To calculate the guanine-cytosine composition percentage, I employed computational methods to analyze the genomic sequences.
+To calculate the guanine-cytosine composition percentage, computational methods were used to analyze the genomic sequences.
 I used utliization tools, Biopython and custom scripts to extract genomic sequence and understand the differences in the statistical analysis of the species.
 The resulting guanine-cytosine composition percentages were used for further analysis in the t-test and ANOVA analysis.

 ### Data Comparison
-To compare the GC composition percentages between five species, employment of statistical analysis techniques such as a t-test and ANOVA analysis was conducted.
-If and when the discrepancy was ever too large for variability, a post-hoc test was involved to identify the pairwise differences between species.
+To compare the GC composition percentages between five species, employment of statistical analysis techniques such as a t-test and ANOVA analysis were conducted.
+If and when the discrepancy was ever too large for variability, a post-hoc test should be involved to identify the pairwise differences between species.

 ### Data Visualization
 To present my findings, I implemented the data visualization tool Matplotlib and Seaborn to create visually appealing plots.
 I generated bar charts, box plots, and scatter plots to illustrate the differences in the guanine-cytosine composition percentages between five species.
 These visualizations help in understanding the distribution and variation of guanine-cytosine composition the given species.